lily4178993/maths-magicians/README.md

 Follow these steps to set up your environment variables:

-1. Create a `.env.local` file in the project's root directory.
+1. Create a `.env` file in the project's root directory.
-2. Inside the `.env.local` file, add the necessary environment variables with their corresponding values.
+2. Inside the `.env` file, add the necessary environment variables with their corresponding values.
 For example:
     ```
       REACT_APP_QUOTES_URL=your-api-url-here
       REACT_APP_QUOTES_KEY=your-api-key-here